Thermoregulation in Homopus signatus

 Homopus signatus basking to elevate its body temperature.

 Two students from the Van Hall-Larenstein University of Applied Sciences (Netherlands) have measured individual time budgets.
-The study is a collaboration with the Chelonian Biodiversity and Conservation programme of the University of the Western Cape, and the Northern Cape Department of Environment and Nature Conservation (South Africa).
+The study was a collaboration with the Chelonian Biodiversity and Conservation programme of the University of the Western Cape, and the Northern Cape Department of Environment and Nature Conservation (South Africa).